syncfusion-content/blazor-docs/blazor/maps/data-labels.md

 ## Adding data labels

-To display data labels in the Maps, the [LabelPath](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsDataLabelSettings.html#Syncfusion_Blazor_Maps_MapsDataLabelSettings_LabelPath) property of [MapsDataLabelSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsDataLabelSettings.html) must be used.
-The value of the [LabelPath](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsDataLabelSettings.html#Syncfusion_Blazor_Maps_MapsDataLabelSettings_LabelPath) property can be taken from the field name in the shape data or data source.
-In the following example, the value of the [LabelPath](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsDataLabelSettings.html#Syncfusion_Blazor_Maps_MapsDataLabelSettings_LabelPath) property is the field name in the shape data of the Maps layer.
+To display data labels in the Maps by setting the field name, with the text value, in the [LabelPath](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsDataLabelSettings.html#Syncfusion_Blazor_Maps_MapsDataLabelSettings_LabelPath) property of `DataLabelSettings` property.
+The field name can be taken from the shape data or data source.

+In the following example, the value of `LabelPath` property is set from the field name in the shape data of the Maps layer.

 ```cshtml
 @using Syncfusion.Blazor.Maps